2021 Danish local elections: Results of regional elections

-The regions are not municipalities but are financed only through block grants.
+The regions are not municipalities but are financed only through bloc grants.

 Number of councillors and political parties in the regional councils

 Old and new chairs of the regional councils

 In four of the five regions, the incumbent chairman kept the position.
 However, in the North Denmark Region, an agreement was made between Venstre, the Danish People's Party, New Right and the Conservative People's Party to give the chairmanship to Mads Duedahl of Venstre.
 This was the first time since the region's establishment in 2007 that the Social Democrats did not win the region's chairmanship.

 Results of municipal elections

 Seats for the 98 municipal councils were up for vote.

 Number of councillors and political parties in the municipal councils

 The Conservatives had their best local election results since 1985.